nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

 clear
 ^^^^^

-Remove all items from an array or all properties of an object.
+Remove all items from an array or all properties from an object.

 Fields:
     - **op** (string) - the operation to perform.
 Must be ``"clear"``.